earthai-tech/watex/docs/glossary.rst

         in the fractures obtained during/after the :term:`drilling` operations.
 It can be defined as the mass/volumetric of a :term:`water` which passes per unit of time.
 We denoted mostly the unit as :math:`m^3/hr`.

+    GDAL
+        standas for Geospatial Data Abstraction Library (GDAL).
+It is a computer software library for reading and writing raster and vector geospatial data formats (e.g. shapefile), and is released under the permissive X/MIT style free software license by the Open Source Geospatial Foundation.
+See more in `GDAL.ORG <https://gdal.org/>`__.

     Geology
     Geological
         Geology is a branch of natural science concerned with Earth and other astronomical objects, the features or rocks of which it is